Landlord and Tenant - CPLEA

 FAQ – What happens at the end of a fixed term lease?

 At least one month before the lease end date, the tenant and landlord should discuss whether the tenant wants to stay.
-If the tenant wants to stay, a new lease needs to be signed between the landlord and tenant.
+If the tenant wants to stay, they should sign a new lease with the landlord.
 However, the landlord does not have to agree to a new lease.
 The tenant must move out by the lease end date if the landlord does not agree to sign a new lease.

 There are two situations where a tenant can continue to stay in the rental unit without signing a new lease.
 The first is where the original lease includes a provision that allows the tenancy to be renewed without notice after the lease ends.
 If the tenant chooses to stay, the tenancy becomes a periodic tenancy.
 The second situation is where a tenant continues to lives in the rental property after the lease ends and the landlord continues to accept rent from the tenant.
 The fixed term lease becomes a periodic tenancy in this situation.